savinmikhail/primitive_wrappers/README.md

 This PHP library provides object-oriented wrappers for primitive data types, aiming to improve code readability, maintainability, and error handling compared to traditional procedural approaches.

-The initial focus of the library is on providing convenient and robust wrappers for string manipulation, with plans to extend support to other primitive types in future releases.

-Worth to mention, that some other programming languages like Java or Python have it built-in.
+Worth to mention, that some other programming languages like Java, Python etc have it built-in.

 ## Features

-- **Object-Oriented Design**: The library offers object-oriented wrappers for primitive types, allowing developers to work with primitives in a more intuitive and structured manner.
+- **Object-Oriented Design**: The library offers object-oriented wrappers for primitive types, allowing developers to work with primitives in a less imperative style.

-- **Enhanced Error Handling**: By encapsulating logic within object-oriented wrappers, the library provides more robust error handling mechanisms, reducing the likelihood of runtime errors and promoting consistent error reporting, so you don't have to remember to check whether some `json_decode` returned false, or null, or empty string, or threw Error or Exception.
+- **Enhanced Error Handling**: The library provides more robust error handling mechanisms, so you don't have to remember to check whether some `json_decode` returned false, or null, or empty string, or threw Error or Exception.

-- **Improved Readability**: Clear and descriptive method names, along with encapsulated behavior, enhance code readability and maintainability, leading to more understandable and maintainable codebases, so you don't have to worry whether function calls `str_split` or `strSplit` or `split`.
+- **Improved Readability**: Clear and descriptive method names enhance code readability and maintainability, so you don't have to worry whether function calls `str_split` or `strSplit` or `split`.
 Either to remember what some `strpbrk` mean

 ## Installation